Dminor7/devlit/ckdpz4vuz02dll9s1bdkd288b.md

 ## Data Lake - 5 Major Principles

-In the [previous](https://devlit.hashnode.dev/data-warehouse-the-minimal-architectural-approach-ckdpsu53c01vmkbs1bi0n081t) we understood what is a data warehouse and it's architecture.
+In the [previous](https://devlit.hashnode.dev/data-warehouse-the-minimal-architectural-approach-ckdpsu53c01vmkbs1bi0n081t) post we understood what is a data warehouse and it's architecture.
 In this post, we are going to explore Data Lake.

 # Data Lake